NadavTasher/Webhood/README.md

 # WebAppBase
-Base project for a mobile/desktop web app.
+Base project for a mobile/desktop progressive web app.